Martial Arts Schools – Rules or Virtues

 As we learned in the artice Understanding and implementing Wu De 武德 as Martial Virtue, martial arts schools could do a better job teaching Wu De, as concept and action, to students.
 In this installment, we’re going to look at some specifics.

-There are three aspects of Wu De that are commonly misunderstood, but can often fall within the same category: School / Kwoon / Guan Rules & Guidelines, General Virtues and Martial Virtues.
-In this installment of Wu De, we will look at common school rules & guidelines and try to understand why they exist and what relationship they have with Wu De.
-In the next piece we will look at specifics of the next two categories of General Virtues and Martial Virtues.
+There are three aspects of Wu De that many misunderstand.
+These aspects often fall within the same category: School / Kwoon / Guan Rules & Guidelines, General Virtues, and Martial Virtues.
+In this installment of Wu De, we will look at typical school rules & guidelines and try to understand why they exist and what relationship they have with Wu De.

 Martial Arts Schools Rules & Guidelines